 - Field trips may be optional and, if so, students who participate may be charged.

 - Students will not be required to pay for instructional trips that take place during the school day, relate directly to a course of study and require student participation.

-- Academically qualified students in grades 9-12 may apply for the state's Post-Secondary Enrollment Options (PSEO) program.
+- Academically qualified ninth, tenth, eleventh and twelfth grade students may apply for the state's Post-Secondary Enrollment Options (PSEO) program.